 The oversized bronze helmet by Mimmo Paladino represents a helmet from the Bruzi.
 The water represents the Busento River – synonymous with the controversial King Alaric I, which to some is the symbol of Rome’s downfall.

 The legend of Alaric’s treasure trove buried between the confluence of the two rivers makes for an unpleasant story – the river, of which is symbolised in this fountain.

-Lined with great Bars and Gelato shops, there is always time to stop off for an Espresso, although still early in the walk.
+Lined with great Bars and Gelato shops, there’s always time to stop off for an espresso although it’s still early in the walk.